jeff-yc-wong/jeff-yc-wong.github.io/projects/project-1.md

 }
 ```

-You can learn more at the [UH Micromouse Website](http://www-ee.eng.hawaii.edu/~mmouse/about.html).
+You can learn more at the [Github](http://www-ee.eng.hawaii.edu/~mmouse/about.html).